bcurnow/mfrc522-reader/README.md

 # Why not just use the existing mfrc522 library?
 In short, because it doesn't work correctly.

 Here's the longer answer.
 The [mfrc522 Python library](https://github.com/pimylifeup/MFRC522-python) works great for reading PICCs with a single sized uid (4 bytes).
 Unfortunately, it does not implement the cascade tag/cascade level support correctly for double or triple tags.
 I believe this is due to the fact that's based on https://github.com/miguelbalboa/rfid, which doesn't implement that logic correctly either.
-Specifically, their code does not properly handle the first step of the anticollision process for cascade levels 2 and 3 where only the casecade level and NVB should be sent in the request.
+Specifically, their code does not properly handle the first step of the anticollision process for cascade levels 2 and 3 where only the cascade level and NVB should be sent in the request.
 Instead, it tries to send additional uid bytes which the MFRC522 doesn't recognize (because they're either zero or part of the first 4 bytes, either way, not valid).

 # Known Issues or Untested Functionality
 I've written tests to ensure that the library performs as intended in various scenarios (e.g. single, double, triple uid sizes, collisions, etc.).
 However, while I wrote the code and tested it, I only had access to single and double type A PICCs.
 I believe the code works properly with triple size uids (and therefore cascade level 3) but I haven't been able to actually verify with a PICC.